 Deep sea fish species exhibit a continuously changing range of life-history traits with depth (Drazen and Haedrich, 2012).
 In order to make catch levels more comparable, we divided our list of deep-sea species into two groups.
 The shallower group comprises slope species that inhabit depths of ~ 200 – 400 m.
-These species typically mature faster and have higher fecundity resulting inmore productive fisheries with higher magnitude of catches and as such their life history characteristics are more closely allied with species of the continental shelf, so will be considered in a future paper.
-The second group, which is the main focus of this study, comprises species living and being caught mostly by bottom trawls below 400 m and that exhibit more typical deep-sea traits such as slow growth, late maturation and low fecundity, and by comparison have lower weights of catches.
+These species typically mature faster and have higher fecundity resulting in life history characteristics that are more closely allied with species of the continental shelf.
+As such they provide more productive fisheries with higher magnitude of catches and will be considered in a future paper.
+The second group, which is the main focus of this study, comprises species living and being caught mostly by bottom trawls below 400 m.These species exhibit more typical deep-sea traits such as slow growth, late maturation and low fecundity, and by comparison have lower weights of catches.
 Data handling and analysis was conducted in the software “R” (R Core Team, 2016) or with Microsoft Excel®.

 Long-term patterns of catch by country was illustrated using the Density Equalizing Cartogram routine implemented in the ‘Cartogram geoprocessing tool’ in ArcGIS (v.
 10.2.2).
-This routine uses a diffusion-based method (Gastner and Newman, 2004) and changes the shape of each polygon (in this case, country) in a manner that reflects the amount of an attribute (FAO catch) associated with each polygon , generating a world-map of countries altered according to the deep-sea fishery catch in relation to all other countries.We added a color gradient to the cartograms to give an indication of the magnitude of catches for each year.
-In the country analysis, we treated the FAO data for Russian Federation and that of USSR as a single country whereas those formerly in the Soviet Union have their own entries in the FAO database after they became independent.
-Cartograms were generated separately for the two depth groups using only the reported data from FAO .The cartograms for the 200 – 400 m depth group will be reported in a future paper.
+This routine uses a diffusion-based method (Gastner and Newman, 2004) and changes the shape of each polygon (in this case, country) in a manner that reflects the amount of an attribute (catch) associated with each polygon.
+The final product is a world-map of countries altered according to their deep-sea fishery catch in relation to that of all other countries.
+We constructed a cartogram for each year from 1950 to 2016.

+We added a color gradient to the cartograms to give an indication of the magnitude of catches for each year.
+In the country analysis, we treated the data for Russian Federation and that of USSR as a single country whereas those formerly in the Soviet Union have their own entries in the FAO database after they became independent.
+Cartograms were generated separately for the two depth groups using both the reported data from FAO and the reconstructed total estimated catch.
+The cartograms for the 200 – 400 m depth group will be reported in a future paper.

 Results

-Large Scale Patterns
+Global, Regional and Country Specific Trends